-- 9. Turn water pump switch off. - 10.
-Turn the Winterization Valve 2 to 'Normal'.
-This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 11.
-Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects and debris when not in use.
+- Turn water pump switch off. - Turn the diverter valve handle so it points toward the water line to the pump as shown in the photo.
+This will stop the flow from the suction tube and revert the tank line flow to the pump. - Replace the protective cap onto the end of the suction tube to keep out insects and debris when not in use.